 The fierce competition between social media giants means that new features are tested all the time.
-Sometimes it’s difficult to stay on top of these changes, so we've decided to curate a list of 6 things to try on Instagram in 2019:
+Sometimes it’s difficult to stay on top of these changes, so we've decided to curate a list of 6 things to try on Instagram:

 - Create influencer marketing campaigns

 - Advertise on Instagram Stories